 - Pain may occur during sexual intercourse or while urinating.

 Diagnosing the condition may involve taking samples of the fluid that drains from the sore.
 These samples are sent to a laboratory for analysis.
 Diagnosing chancroid is currently not possible through blood testing.
-Your physician may also examine the lymph nodes in your groin for swelling and pain.
+Your doctor may also examine the lymph nodes in your groin for swelling and pain.

-Other preventative measures include:
+Other preventive measures include: